a-burlakov/melinas-fingers/README.md

 Sometimes Melina's Fingers can read it from save file.
 But sometimes not, especially if you have many items.

 ### Not every hotkey bindings will work
 Some bindings would call OS commands so be careful with bindings with specific keys.
-E.g. don't bind your hotkeys to "Alt+F4" :)
+E.g. don't bind your hotkeys to "Ctrl+Alt+Delete" :)

 ### Don't use too short profile name
 There are can be problems to collect your equipment information from save file if your character in named "F", "a", "." and so on.